-Service notation and/or additional service feature assigned Type of surveys affected by these specific requirements livestock carrier annual survey class renewal survey hopper dredger annual survey class renewal survey tug salvage tug escort tug annual survey class renewal survey supply annual survey intermediate survey class renewal survey fire-fighting annual survey class renewal survey oil recovery annual survey class renewal survey anchor handling annual survey class renewal survey cable laying annual survey class renewal survey lifting annual survey class renewal survey fishing vessel annual survey class renewal survey yacht charter-yacht intermediate survey class renewal survey semi-submersible cargo ship annual survey intermediate survey class renewal survey LNGfuel, CNGfuel, LPGfuel methanolfuel ammoniafuel LFPfuel annual survey intermediate survey class renewal survey
+Service notation and/or additional Type of surveys affected by

+service feature assigned these specific requirements

+livestock carrier annual survey

+class renewal survey

+hopper dredger annual survey

+class renewal survey

+tug salvage tug annual survey

+0 0 class renewal survey

+escort tug

+supply annual survey

+intermediate survey class

+renewal survey

+fire-fighting annual survey

+class renewal survey

+oil recovery annual survey

+011200 V013 class renewal survey

+,

+anchor handling annual survey

+class renewal survey

+cable laying annual survey

+class renewal survey

+lifting annual survey

+class renewal survey

+fishing vessel annual survey

+class renewal survey

+vooht intermediate survey class

+yacht charter-yacht renewal survey

+• ,

+semi-submersible cargo ship annual survey

+intermediate survey class

+renewal survey

+LNGfuel, CNGfuel, LPGfuel annual survey

+methanolfuel intermediate survey class

+ammoniafuel renewal survey

+LFPfuel

+Section 2 Single Skin and Double Skin Bulk Carriers
-1.1.1 The requirements of this Section apply to all self-propelled ships which have been assigned one of the following service notations:

-- bulk carrier ESP (whether of single or double skin construction) - bulk carrier BC-A ESP (whether of single or double skin construction) - bulk carrier BC-B ESP (whether of single or double skin construction) - bulk carrier BC-C ESP (whether of single or double skin construction) - self-unloading bulk carrier ESP

-1.1.2 The requirements apply to the surveys of the hull structure and piping systems in way of cargo holds, cofferdams, pipe tunnels, void spaces, fuel oil tanks within the cargo length area and all ballast tanks.

-1.1.3 The requirements contain the minimum extent of examination, thickness measurements and tank testing.
-When substantial corrosion and/or structural defects are found, the survey is to be extended and is to include additional close-up surveys when necessary.

-1.1.4 In any kind of survey, such as class renewal, intermediate, annual or other surveys having the same scope, thickness measurements, when required by Table 6, of structures in areas where close-up surveys are required are to be carried out simultaneously with close-up surveys.

-1.1.5 In all cases the extent of thickness measurements is to be sufficient as to represent the actual average condition.

-• the thickness measurement firm is to be part of the survey planning meeting to be held prior to commencing the survey.

-1.1.7 Special consideration may be given to the extent of close-up surveys and/or thickness measurements in cargo holds as required below for class renewal, intermediate or annual surveys, when all internal and external surfaces of hatch coamings and hatch covers, and all internal surfaces of the cargo holds, excluding the flat tank top areas and the hopper tank sloped plating approximately 300 mm below the side shell frame end brackets, have protective coating in good condition.
+- 1.1.1 The requirements of this Section apply to all self-propelled ships which have been assigned one of the following service notations: - bulk carrier ESP (whether of single or double skin construction) - bulk carrier BC-A ESP (whether of single or double skin construction) - bulk carrier BC-B ESP (whether of single or double skin construction) - bulk carrier BC-C ESP (whether of single or double skin construction) - · self-unloading bulk carrier ESP - 1.1.2 The requirements apply to the surveys of the hull structure and piping systems in way of cargo holds, cofferdams, pipe tunnels, void spaces, fuel oil tanks within the cargo length area and all ballast tanks. - 1.1.3 The requirements contain the minimum extent of examination, thickness measurements and tank testing.
+When substantial corrosion and/or structural defects are found, the survey is to be extended and is to include additional close-up surveys when necessary. - 1.1.4 In any kind of survey, such as class renewal, intermediate, annual or other surveys having the same scope, thickness measurements, when required by Table 6, of structures in areas where close-up surveys are required are to be carried out simultaneously with close-up surveys. - 1.1.5 In all cases the extent of thickness measurements is to be sufficient as to represent the actual average condition. - 1.1.6 When, in any survey, thickness measurements are required: - · the thickness measurement firm is to be part of the survey planning meeting to be held prior to commencing the survey. - 1.1.7 Special consideration may be given to the extent of close-up surveys and/or thickness measurements in cargo holds as required below for class renewal, intermediate or annual surveys, when all internal and external surfaces of hatch coamings and hatch covers, and all internal surfaces of the cargo holds, excluding the flat tank top areas and the hopper tank sloped plating approximately 300 mm below the side shell frame end brackets, have protective coating in good condition.